-We are exposed to market risk primarily through client facilitation activities including derivatives and foreign exchange products as well as underwriting and market making activities.
-Exposure is created as a result of changes in interest rates and related basis spreads and volatility, foreign exchange rates, and credit spreads on a select range of interest rates, foreign exchange, commodities, corporate bonds and secondary loan instruments.
+We are exposed to market risk primarily through client facilitation activities including derivatives and foreign exchange products, as well as underwriting and market making activities.
+Exposure is created as a result of changes in interest rates and related basis spreads and volatility, foreign exchange rates, equity prices, and credit spreads on a select range of interest rates, foreign exchange, commodities, equity securities, corporate bonds and secondary loan instruments.
+These securities underwriting and trading activities are conducted through CBNA, CCMI, and JMP.
 While we do not always meet the applicable reporting threshold of the Market Risk Rule, we nevertheless continually adhere to the Market Risk Rule covering our trading activities.

-As of September 30, 2021, our market risk RWA was \$973 million, reflecting general market rate/price risk and specific risk.
+As of December 31, 2021, our market risk RWA was \$877 million, reflecting general market rate/price risk and specific risk.
 We do not model our specific risk through the VaR based process and thus we calculate a specific risk add-on under a standardized measurement method.
 We do not calculate incremental risk or comprehensive risk, as we take a standardized specific risk add-on, and we do not participate in correlation trading related activities.

-For further discussion related to market risk governance, risk measurements, VaR methodology and validation, and regulatory capital, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Risk Governance" in our 2020 Form 10-K and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Market Risk" in our Form 10-Q for the period ended September 30, 2021.
+For further discussion related to market risk governance, risk measurements, VaR methodology and validation, and regulatory capital, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Risk Governance" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Market Risk" in our 2021 Form 10-K.